adyz/frontend/readme.md

 1. Live Reload & Sync with BrowserSync + Server Proxy for PHP or any other server type
 2. SCSS/SASS + Compass + Autoprefixer
 3. Browserify to build your JS dependencies
-4. Bower and PHP includes of Bower dependecies
+4. Bower and PHP includes of Bower dependencies

 ##Setup
 1. Create virtual host and modify the name in the gulpfile